 Parking in Málaga is for a fee, like in other European cities.
 If it is just the two of you and you want to spend the whole day in Málaga, it might be cheaper to take the train from Cártama de Estación to Málaga Alameda.
 You’ll arrive in the centre of Málaga.

 Tip 5: Cheap day to the beach

-The Costa del Sol is known for the beaches.
-Each beach has something uniques, but the sun is the same everywhere.
-Would you like to keep it cheap, skip the beach of Marbella?
+The Costa del Sol is known for its beaches.
+Each beach has something unique, but the sun is the same everywhere.
+Would you like to keep it cheap, or skip the beach of Marbella?
 Although you can visit the beach for free, having a drink or a bite is more expensive than like say Torremolinos.

 If you go to the beach of Los Alamos in Torremolinos, you’ll only pay one euro to park your car all day.
 Besides that, you’ll find yourself in the middle of the locals, so you know and feel you are in Spain.
 A third advantage is that the drinks and the food in Chiringuitos (typical Spanish restaurants) at the beach are not that expensive.

 With this idea, I can already see the agitated faces of a lot of children.
 Boring, dull, and stupid will follow.
 But, truly, there are plenty of fun things to do in nature, that even teenagers will like.

 For instance, El Torcal, near Antequera, is an amazing national park with spectacular Limestone formations.
 Even if you don’t like walking, you can find yourself some beautiful picnic spots and you can take some impressive photos.
 I have written it before, for example in our ebook ‘Activities with Children’.

 But a riverwalk is fun.
 Alright, it is walking, but it is adventurous.
 You never know how deep the water is with your next step.
 And above that, you can swim.
 Does not every child want that?